Have the freshest free hiking tips sent to you each month!

 So go on a little fishing expedition into the bowels of your pack, and toss the stuff you don't want to be carrying over hill and dale.

-But consider adding a backpack chair to provide support and comfort while you're eating dinner.
+But consider adding a backpack chair to provide support and comfort while you're eating dinner or relaxing on a lake shore.

 Your big muscle groups on the backside of your body work really hard while you hike.